Aspire to HE

 We bring information on the region’s higher education outreach into one place, and act as a single point of contact to help you make the most of the support available.
 This includes a wide range of activities and resources for students, teachers, careers advisors, parents and carers.

-Aspire to HE currently has 38 partner secondary schools, which we have been working with since 2017.
-If your school is interested in working with Aspire to HE but doesn’t at the moment, it may still be possible.
+Aspire to HE currently has over 40 partner secondary schools, which we have been working with since 2017.
+If your school is interested in working with Aspire to HE but doesn’t at the moment, please do contact us as collaboration may be possible through our Strategic Outreach funding.

-Aspire to HE is currently establishing an Outreach Hub and will be looking to increase our provision over the next academic year, this will allow us to work with schools that do not fall under our current target criteria.
+In recent years, Aspire to HE has worked to develop an Outreach Hub and this will allows us to work with schools that do not fall under our original target criteria.

 You can get in touch with the Aspire to HE team here, to find out if we can arrange a visit for you.